Is transferring crypto between wallets taxable?

 Is moving cryptocurrency between different wallets taxable?

 Moving cryptocurrency between wallets that you own is not taxable.
+The IRS has released clear guidance on this matter.

 In addition, your cost basis and holding period do not change when you do a wallet-to-wallet transfer.
 Your cost basis will be your original cost for acquiring your cryptocurrency.
 Your holding period will be whenever you first acquired your coins.